marco-buratto/signage-orchestrator/README.md

 ***Players connection debug***

-After the procedure completes, if he player isn't enlisted in the Orchestrator Players tab, try launching the connection script manually (within the same malfunctioning player, of course as root):
+After the procedure completes, the player should be enlisted in the Orchestrator Players tab.
+If not, there's an error somewhere: try launching the connection script manually (within the same malfunctioning player, of course as root):

     sed -i 's|/tmp/orchestrator.response 2>/dev/null|/tmp/orchestrator.response|g' /usr/bin/player.sh
     /usr/bin/player.sh

-On network error (if any), you could now see details.
+On network or any fatal error (if any), you could now see the details.

-Also, you can see the Orchestrator response with:
+If otherwise no error is displayed, you can see the Orchestrator response with:

     cat /tmp/orchestrator.response | jq